open-mmlab/mmdeploy/docs/en/01-how-to-build/rockchip.md

 # Build for RKNN

-This tutorial is based on Linux systems like Ubuntu-18.04 and Rockchip NPU like `rk3588`.
+This tutorial is based on Ubuntu-18.04 and Rockchip NPU `rk3588`.
 For different NPU devices, you may have to use different rknn packages.
-Here is a table describing the relationship:
+Below is a table describing the relationship:

 | Device               | Python Package                                                   | c/c++ SDK                                          |
 | -------------------- | ---------------------------------------------------------------- | -------------------------------------------------- |